 - A criminal conviction for a:

-a. violation of any criminal drug law, based upon conduct occurring either on or off the workplace; or
+- violation of any criminal drug law, based upon conduct occurring either in or outside the workplace; or

 - violation of any alcohol beverage control law or law that governs driving while intoxicated, based upon conduct occurring in the workplace; and

-4. An employee’s failure to report to his or her supervisor the employee’s conviction of any offense, as required in Section B above.
+- An employee’s failure to report to their supervisor the employee’s conviction of any offense, as required in Section B above.

 Any employee who commits a violation of this policy shall be subject to the full range of disciplinary actions, including discharge.
 The severity of disciplinary action for violations of this policy shall be determined on a case-by-case basis.
 Mitigating circumstances that may be considered in determining the appropriate discipline include whether the employee seeks assistance for an alcohol or other drug problem.